ArthurGareginyan/anarcho-notepad/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this theme, please send an e-mail to Arthur Gareginyan at arthurgareginyan@gmail.com.
+If you discover a security vulnerability within this theme, please send an email to Arthur Gareginyan at arthurgareginyan@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## Copyrights for Resources used in this theme